naninovel/docs/docs/guide/managed-text.md

 ## Localization

-Managed text localization process closely resembles the one used for naninovel scripts:
+Managed text localization process resemble the one for naninovel scripts:

 1. Generate (create, edit) the required managed text documents in a `Resources/Text` folder.
 2. Run the localization utility in a locale folder (`Resources/Localization/{Locale}`, where `{Locale}` is the tag of the target locale).